How was porcelain first created in China? Please see Porcelain, Part 1.

 Huge returns were made just on teacups.
 Chinese tea bowls did not have handles, and so neither did the first tea cups in Europe.
 Without handles, teacups could be tightly packed; one ship could easily carry over 100,000.

 To fill these enormous orders, some factories in Jingdezhen specialized in mass producing items for the West.
-Other factories (hongs) sent items to Canton that were unglazed and undecorated to be painted with western elements and fired again in kilns.
+Factories (hongs) sent items to Canton that were unglazed and undecorated to be painted with western elements and fired again in kilns.

 By 1750, the VOC employed around 25,000 people and was doing business in ten countries in Asia.
 To fill custom orders (Chine de commande), European merchants brought wooden models, paintings, earthenware, silverware, and written descriptions of popular wares with them to China.
 Prototypes were sent back to Europe to ensure that the order was made according to sample.
 The final product was delivered with the next trading season.